Zeynep-0/DSA210-Project/README.md

 ### Dominant Color Analysis
 - **Method**:
   - Used **kMeans clustering** to identify the top 5 dominant colors in each photo.
-  - Determined the `k` value by experimenting with different settings and comparing results.
+  - Determined the `k` value by experimenting with different values and comparing results.
 - **Color Merging**:
   - Merged similar colors based on an RGB distance threshold.
-  - Determined the threshold through iterative testing.
+  - Determined the threshold through iteratively testing.
 - **Optimization**:
   - Processed over 16,000 photos using threads to speed up the color extraction.
   - Resized images for faster processing.